Insurance Claims Process Guide

 Time Limits Matter

 File your claim as soon as possible.
-Most policies require "prompt notification" and some have specific deadlines.
+Most policies require "prompt notification."

-• Immediately: For major accidents or significant damage
+- • Immediately: Major accidents or significant damage

-• Check your policy: For specific notification requirements
+- • Check your policy: For specific requirements

 Filing Methods